Gnagano/ansible_bash_easy_github_settings/README.md

 ### 2. Put the file contains api access token

-Put the file contains api access token anywhere you want.
+Creates new file `templates/github_token` and write the api access token in the file.

 ### 3. Edit the defaults/main.yml.default